Howl's Moving Castle (novel)

-For the idea Jones "very much" thanked "a boy in a school I was visiting", whose name she had noted but lost and forgot.
-He had "asked me to write a book titled The Moving Castle".
+For the idea Jones "very much" thanked a boy in a school she was visiting, whose name she had noted but lost and forgot.
+He asked her to write a book titled The Moving Castle.

 Plot summary

 18-year-old Sophie Hatter is the eldest of three sisters living in Market Chipping, a town in the magical kingdom of Ingary, where fairytale tropes are accepted ways of life, including that the eldest of three will never be successful.
 As the eldest, Sophie is resigned to a dull future running the family hat shop.
 Unbeknownst to her, she is able to talk life into objects.
 When the powerful Witch of the Waste considers her a threat and turns her into an old crone, Sophie leaves the shop and finds work as a cleaning lady for the notorious wizard Howl.
 She strikes a bargain with Howl's fire demon, Calcifer: if she can break the contract between Howl and Calcifer, then Calcifer will return her to her original youthful form.
 Part of the contract, however, stipulates that neither Howl nor Calcifer can disclose the main clause, leaving Sophie to figure it out on her own.

 Sophie learns that Howl, a rather self-absorbed and fickle but ultimately good-natured person, spreads malicious rumours about himself to avoid work and responsibility.
 The door to his castle is actually a portal that opens onto four places: Market Chipping, the seaside city of Porthaven, the royal capital of Kingsbury, and Howl's boyhood home in modern day Wales where he was named Howell Jenkins.
 Howl's apprentice Michael Fisher runs most of the day-to-day affairs of Howl's business, while Howl chases his ever-changing paramours.